Dgonza77-Student/Network-Traffic-Monitoring-and-Attack-Detection/Analyze network attack.md

-# Analyze Network Layer Attack- Cybersecurity Incident Report
+# Analyze Network Layer Attack

 ## Objective
 Analyze Network attack and document to present to management for further action and mitigation strategies